shipshapecode/tether/docs/intro.md

   - `attachment`: A string of the form "vert-modifier horiz-modifier", or a single value representing both
     - Each modifier should be one of "none", "together", "element", "target", or "both".
+  - `outOfBoundsClass`: An alternative to "tether-out-of-bounds", useful if the class needs to be differentiated from that of another constraint.
+  - `pinnedClass`: An alernative to "tether-pinned", similar to `outOfBoundsClass`.

 Classes
 -------